applied-systems-biology/jipipe-website/content/documentation/standard-library/python/_index.md

 ## Setting up Python

+You have the option to either select an existing Python environment, or let JIPipe install a new Conda environment into a folder.

-If not already done, please install [Python](https://www.python.org/).
-Then open JIPipe and navigate to `Project > Application settings > Extensions > Python integration`.
+To setup Python, navigate to `Project > Application settings > Extensions > Python integration`.

-Depending on the used Python distribution, you will need to put in different settings:

-### Standard Python

-If you use the global System Python from https://www.python.org/ (No virtualenv), set `Python executable` to the main Python executable (`python.exe`).

-Set `Python arguments` to `ARRAY(script_file)`.

-### Conda

-If you use a Python distribution provided by [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), you need to set `Python executable` to `conda.exe`.
-You will find it in the Conda installation folder (e.g., `Scripts/conda.exe` on Windows).

-Set `Python arguments` to `ARRAY("run", "-n", "base", "python", script_file)`.
-Please note the that `script_file` is not quoted.
-You can replace "base" by the name of another Conda environment if needed.

-### virtualenv

-virtualenv environments do not have a way to run scripts directly (like Conda does).
-You can try to set `Python executable` to the Python executable contained in the environment (e.g., `Scripts/python.exe` on Windows).
-Set `Python arguments` to `ARRAY(script_file)`.

-If this does not work, you will need to write a wrapper script (bat/sh) file that activates the environment before running the script.
-Please ensure that `script_file` is always passed in some way.
+There you will find a setting `Python environment` that, by default, is not set up.

+If you want to select an existing Python environment or let JIPipe handle the installation for you, choose the `Select/Install` button and select the appropriate operation.
+Follow the instructions provided in the newly opened window.

+You can also edit existing Python environments by selecting the `Edit` button to, for example, setup environment variables or change command line parameters.

 # Included nodes